evangeliazve/outliers-to-topics-icnlsp/README.md

 # From Outliers to Topics in Language Models: Anticipating Trends in News Corpora

-This repository contains visualizations and code accompanying our paper submission to [ICNLSP 2025](https://www.icnlsp.org/2025welcome/).
+This repository contains the visualizations and code accompanying our paper submission to [ICNLSP 2025](https://www.icnlsp.org/2025welcome/).

 ## Repository Structure

 ### `DATA` and `RESULTS`

-Raw data and generated emebddings by languege model as well as detailed results are availible upon request.
+This section contains Python scripts for the full experimental setup, organized by paper sections.

 ### `CODE`
 This section contains Python scripts for the full experimental setup, organized by section: